SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program to convert from USD to EUR:
+Create a program to convert USD to EUR:
   * Read a **floating-point number**: the amount dollars to be converted
   * Convert **dollars to euro** (use this **transfer rate** of dollars to euro: 0.88)
   * Print the converted value in euro